staggeredsix/visiontime/README.md

 2. Builds the orchestrator image and starts all services defined in `docker-compose.yml` using `docker compose`.
 3. Tails the combined container logs.

+The populated `./models` folder is bind-mounted into both Triton and the orchestrator at `/models`; the orchestrator verifies the required model files are present during startup to catch missing downloads early.

 When the stack is running, services are exposed on the following ports:
 - Triton HTTP/gRPC/metrics: 8000/8001/8002
 - Orchestrator API: 8080